 Student Attendance

-Why is regular attendance at school so important?
-Read more...
+Why is regular school attendance so important?

-• Arriving at school by 8.25am each day.
+• Arriving at school by 8:25am each day.

 • Moving quickly to the next class at the end of each session and after break times.